My Productivity Set-up

 - GPU: Intel Haswell-ULT

-Looking back, I realize this was seriously underpriced, and I’m glad I bought it.
-It also has sent me down the road as a user of vim and Linux, which I will report back in a while on how it is going.
+This ThinkPad was seriously underpriced, and I’m glad I bought it.
+It has sent me down the road as a user of Vim and Linux, which I will report back in a while on how it is going1.

 Terminal and Tiling Manager